Zamioculcas zamiifolia, commonly known as Zanzibar gem and ZZ Plant, is a tropical plant native to Eastern Africa.

 Water the plant until the water starts to drain out of the bottom of the pot.

-ZZ plants are known for their vibrant, green leaves.
+ZZ plants are celebrated for their lush, green foliage.

 ZZ plant leaves turn yellow when they get too much sunlight.